Every successful restaurant has one thing in common: they know exactly who they are serving.

 Menu Optimization: Serve What Your Customers Crave

-Your menu should reflect the tastes, dietary preferences, and dining habits of your target market.
+Your menu should reflect the tastes, dietary preferences, and dining habits of your target market, and should be guided by your overall restaurant concept.
+The restaurant concept helps determine which menu items best fit your brand identity and appeal to your ideal customers.
 Use customer insights to refine your offerings:

 • Highlight Popular Dishes: If certain items sell better than others, consider expanding that category or adding variations.